 The logline for writer-director Michael Sarnoski’s remarkable feature debut Pig suggests an arch, neo-grindhouse riff on John Wick (2014).
 Nicolas Cage portrays a grizzled, forest-dwelling truffle hunter who embarks on a monomaniacal odyssey into the Big City to recover his stolen pet pig.
 One can easily imagine Cage going all Mandy (2018) on the doomed swine-nappers, leaving a mound of corpses in his wake in his effort to rescue his beloved porcine companion.
 In truth, the superficial absurdity of the film’s premise – as well as the implied promise of a patented overcranked Cage performance – proves to be a stunning feat of misdirection.
 Pig is, in fact, one of the most unabashedly earnest narrative features of 2021.
 Indeed, it is practically the antithesis of the film that many viewers will be expecting.
-Instead of a roaring rampage of revenge, Sarnoski delivers a dense, meditative tale about how devilishly easy it is to lose sight of what truly matters during our brief time on Earth, and how ambition and resentments sidetrack us from the pursuit of true happiness.
+Instead of a roaring rampage of revenge, Sarnoski delivers a dense, meditative tale about how devilishly easy it is to lose sight of what truly matters during our brief time on Earth, as we allow ambition and resentments to sidetrack us from the pursuit of true happiness.
 It is the Tokyo Story (1953) of pig movies.

 Rob (Cage) leads a serene existence in a ramshackle cabin in the Oregon wilderness, where he and his nameless Pig amble among the trees in search of a special kind of buried treasure: the huge black truffles coveted by the gourmands in nearby Portland.
 Rob’s only contact with the outside world appears to be Amir (Alex Wolff), a young, high-end provisioner with an expensive wardrobe and a bright yellow Camaro.
 Every Thursday, Amir roars up to Rob’s remote dwelling and exchanges a small load of supplies for a cooler full of truffles.
 The taciturn Rob doesn’t care to cultivate a relationship with the high-strung, status-obsessed Amir, nor does the older man seem all that interested in financial compensation.
 He is content to roam the misty forest and make mushroom tarts that he shares with Pig, although his loving attentiveness to the preparation of dough and filling suggest a foodie’s soul is lurking behind his scraggly hermit bearing.